Minehead Butlin's closes after flood damage in Somerset

 Butlin's said they were "very sorry" to anyone whose holiday had been affected and full refunds would be made.

+The Met Office said heavy rain is expected for parts of north-west England and Wales, on Tuesday and Wednesday.

-"We've taken the difficult decision to close due to several important venues being impacted by the weather," a spokesperson said.
+A Butlin's spokesperson said: "We've taken the difficult decision to close due to several important venues being impacted by the weather."

 Heavy rain brought "torrential downpours" across the south west of England on Sunday morning.